West Wildwood, New Jersey: Education

 West Wildwood students are zoned to Margaret Mace School of the North Wildwood School District for grades PreK–8.

-Public school students from West Wildwood, a non-operating school district, attend Margaret Mace School in North Wildwood, of the North Wildwood School District, for grades PreK–8 and Wildwood High School of Wildwood City School District for ninth grade through twelfth grade as part of a sending/receiving relationship.
+Public school students from West Wildwood, a non-operating school district, attend Margaret Mace School in North Wildwood for grades PreK–8 as part of a sending/receiving relationship with the North Wildwood School District.
+As of the 2024–25 school year, the district, comprised of one school, had an enrollment of 164 students and 29.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.7:1.
 In 2019, North Wildwood district received 20 students from West Wildwood, making up 11% of the North Wildwood district enrollment.

-As of the 2021–22 school year, the district, comprised of one school, had an enrollment of 207 students and 33.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.3:1.
-As of the 2021–22 school year, the high school had an enrollment of 263 students and 31.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.5:1.
+For ninth through twelfth grades, public school students from West Wildwood attend Wildwood High School in Wildwood as part of a sending/receiving relationship with the Wildwood City School District, together with students from North Wildwood and Wildwood Crest.
+As of the 2024–25 school year, the high school had an enrollment of 261 students and 26.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.

 Students are also eligible to attend Cape May County Technical High School in the Cape May Court House area, which serves students from the entire county in its comprehensive and vocational programs, which are offered without charge to students who are county residents.
 Special needs students may be referred to Cape May County Special Services School District in the Cape May Court House area.

-In 2020, the West Wildwood School Board commissioned a study from Stockton University exploring whether switching K–8 education to the Wildwood School District would have effects, causing a negative reaction from multiple parents who preferred that their children attend Mace School.
-The study stated that West Wildwood would save more than $175,000 per year if it used Wildwood City district for K–8.
+In 2020, the West Wildwood School Board commissioned a study from Stockton University exploring the impact of switching K–8 education to the Wildwood City School District, which triggered a negative reaction from multiple parents who preferred that their children attend Mace School in North Wildwood.
+The study estimated that West Wildwood would save more than $175,000 per year if it switched to the Wildwood City district for K–8.